 Apple Cider Whoopie Pies by The Squeaky Mixer

-Make these delicious, fall inspired Apple Cider Whoopie Pie Recipe by The Squeaky Mixer using our vanilla bean seeds!
+Make this delicious, fall inspired Apple Cider Whoopie Pie Recipe by The Squeaky Mixer using our vanilla bean seeds!

 1/2 tsp.
 Judee's Vanilla Bean Seeds